 You want other features to streamline complex projects

-While Wrike’s features are generally suited for all kinds of teams, the tool doesn’t help you get paid.
+While Wrike’s features are generally suited for all kinds of teams, the tool doesn’t help you get paid, unless you get the enterprise plan.
 This makes this project management software far from ideal for freelancers, a small team or small businesses who are looking to reduce the number of apps they use (and pay for).

 You’re looking for something more suitable for your budget